-At the time of initiation, a prospective student member must be male, over eightene years of age, eligible to pledge according to his university's rules, and enrolled in an engineering related curriculum leading to a bachelor's or higher degree which meets the criteria established in the Fraternity laws.
-He must possess the qualities of brotherhood, as determined by the individual chapter, and demonstrate a professional attitude beenfcial to Theta Tau.
-He must have an overall grade point average at least as high as that which will be required for graduation.
-He must have completed, at its semester, trimester, or first two quarters of his freshman year, nor within six months of the end of his academic program.
-He must have completed, at the time of pledging, a pledge form subsequently filed with the Executive Secretary; and, prior to his initiation, passed a written pledge text (provided by the national Fraternity and the chapter), and paid his national and local initiation fee and badge charge.
+At the time of initiation, a prospective student member must be over eighten years of age, eligible to pledge according to his university's rules, and enrolled in an engineering related curriculum leading to a bachelor's or higher degree which meets the criteria established in the Fratemity's laws.
+The prospective member must possess the qualities of brotherhood, as determined by the individual chapter, and demonstrate a professional attitude beneficial to Theta Tau.
+He must have an overall grade point average at least as high as a total that which will be required for graduation, and must not be in the first semistrate, trimester, or quarter of his freshman year, nor within six months of the end of his academic program.
+At the time of pledging, he must have completed a pledge form subsequently filed with the Executive Secretary; and, prior to initiation, passed a written pledge test (provided by the national Fratemity and by the chapter), and paid his national and local initiation fee and badee charee.